 Example: If you forget the password for you router’s configuration interface, you can do a factory reset to return the settings to the factory defaults.

 Note: Performing a factory reset will erase all current settings, and this action cannot be undone.

-Step 1: With the unit on, use the end of a paperclip to press the reset button, which is located inside a small hole on the rear of the unit.
+Step 1: With the unit on, use the end of a paperclip to press the reset button, which is located inside a small hole on the base of the unit.

-Step 2: Press and hold the reset button for more than ten seconds.
-The power light on the front of the router will turn off briefly to indicate that the unit is restarting.
+Step 2: Using the paperclip, press and hold the reset button for more than ten seconds.
+The power light on the front of the router will turn orange to indicate that the unit is restarting.

 Note: The factory default username is Admin, and the password field should be left blank.